-- Reduction of IT involvement.
-As businesses increasingly rely on cloud-based services they will require more intuitive web-based interfaces that enable adoption and usage of cloud-based services by the entire company or organization, regardless of location, with less direct IT support required. - Security.
-Maintaining effective security is a challenge for any enterprise that operates an online presence.
-Threats, denial of service attacks, viruses, and piracy can impact online web presence in many ways, including compromising personal and sensitive information, loss of customer trust and loyalty, loss of revenue, and negative publicity and brand reputation.
+- Ability to scale capacity to handle rapidly accelerating demand.
+Online businesses must scale delivery of their web presence smoothly as the quantity of their site visitors or audience increases to avoid delays for users.
+When a large number of users simultaneously access a particular digital content asset such as a video, the operator must be able to meet that surge in demand without making users wait.
+Rapidly accelerating demand can be related to a single event such as a breaking news story or seasonal shopping or can be spread across an entire library of content, such as when a social media website surges in popularity.
+The continued increase in video and other rich media consumption and the growing size of digital content objects contributes to concerns that internet bandwidth may be supply constrained in the future. - Security.
+Maintaining effective security is a challenge for any enterprise that operates online.
+Denial of service attacks, data breaches, viruses, piracy, and other threats can impact companies in many ways, including compromising personal and sensitive information, loss of customer trust and loyalty, loss of revenue, and negative publicity and brand reputation.
 Businesses require services that employ a number of software and network features to mitigate the risk of unauthorized access to content and network-related attacks against web properties, digital content, and applications.
-There continues to be an increasing number of high profile security incidents that continue to raise the awareness, and strategic importance of, security in our industry.

-- Conditional access to content.
+There continues to be an increasing number of high-profile security incidents that raise the awareness and strategic importance of online security. - Conditional access to content.
 Consumers increasingly expect the ability to consume any form of media content online.
 To meet this expectation, traditional media companies are making their enormous libraries of content, such as television shows and movies, available for viewing online.
-Content providers often have regulations with respect to where they can display, or store their content, due to industry requirements or geographic location.
-Accordingly, companies require powerful features that enable them to control where content is stored, for how long, and in what regions it can be delivered. - Ability to scale capacity to handle rapidly accelerating demand.
-Online businesses must scale delivery of their web presence smoothly as the quantity of their site visitors or audience increases to avoid delays for users.
-When a large number of users simultaneously access a particular digital content asset like a video, the operator must be able to meet that surge in demand without making users wait.
-Rapidly accelerating demand can be related to a single event, such as a breaking news story or seasonal shopping, or can be spread across an entire library of content, such as when a social media website surges in popularity.
-The continued increase in video and other rich media consumption, and the growing size of digital content objects, contributes to concerns that Internet bandwidth may be supply constrained in the future. - Ability to easily publish and deliver online video.
-As the consumer demand for online video grows, businesses and organizations may be required to adopt video into their marketing messages.
+Content distributors often have regulations with respect to where they can display or store their content due to industry requirements or geographic location.
+Accordingly, companies require powerful features that enable them to control where content is stored, for how long, and in what regions it can be delivered and viewed.

+- Ability to easily publish and deliver online video.
+As consumer demand for online video grows, businesses and organizations are adopting video into their marketing messages.
 However, there are a host of complexities involved in developing and implementing a "video publishing workflow."
-Businesses will require intuitive tools that enable them to manage their video portfolio, and quickly and efficiently publish and deliver their video content at scale with quality performance.
-Additionally, businesses will require that video content can be converted automatically for playing on any mobile device with the opportunity to integrate advertisements. - Multi-device delivery.
-With the increasing popularity of smartphones and tablets, businesses and organizations must ensure that their content, whether dynamic web pages or video, display properly in mobile formats.
-However, adding this requirement to existing content publishing workflows may greatly complicate internal processes that may result in delays for making content available to end users.
+Businesses require intuitive tools that enable them to manage their video portfolio and quickly and efficiently publish and deliver their video content at scale with quality performance.
+Additionally, many businesses require video content to be converted automatically for playback on any mobile device with the opportunity to integrate advertisements. - Multi-device delivery.
+With the increasing popularity of smartphones and tablets, businesses and organizations must ensure that their content, whether dynamic web pages or video, can display properly in mobile formats.
+However, adding this requirement to existing content publishing workflows can greatly complicate internal processes that may result in delays for making content available to end-users.
 Additionally, because many mobile devices have separate requirements, businesses will require features for automatically delivering correctly formatted content. - Reliability and Consistency.
-Throughout the path data must traverse to reach a user, problems with the underlying infrastructure supporting the Internet can occur.
+Throughout the path data must traverse to reach a user, problems with the underlying infrastructure supporting the internet can occur.
 For example, servers can crash or network connections can fail.
-Network, datacenter, or service provider outages can mean frustrated users, lost audiences, and missed revenue opportunities.
-Businesses require a massively redundant network that they can depend on to ensure the reliable and consistent delivery of their digital experiences.
+Network, data center, or service provider outages can mean frustrated users, lost audiences, and missed revenue opportunities.
+Businesses require a massively redundant network they can depend on to ensure the reliable and consistent delivery of their digital experiences.